oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd_main.rst

 ESIMD-Based Kernel Templates
 ############################

+All API on this section reside in ``oneapi::dpl::experimental::kt`` namespace and are available through inclusion of ``oneapi/dpl/experimental/kernel_templates`` header file This namespace is omitted in the rest of the page, while the nested namespaces are specified.

 The ESIMD kernel templates are based on `Explicit SIMD SYCL (ESIMD) <https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/2024-0/explicit-simd-sycl-extension.html>`_.
 This technology only supports Intel GPU devices.